We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Most people think of testosterone as a male sex hormone, but everyone requires a certain amount.
 While males have more testosterone than females, female adrenal glands and ovaries produce small amounts of this hormone.

-According to the University of Rochester Medical Center, a woman should have a total of 15–70 nanograms per deciliter (ng/dl) of testosterone in her blood.
-At this time, there are no conclusive guidelines for what should be considered “low” testosterone levels in women.
+According to the University of Rochester Medical Center, a female should have a total of 15–70 nanograms per deciliter (ng/dl) of testosterone in her blood.
+At this time, there are no conclusive guidelines for what should be considered “low” testosterone levels in females.

-Low testosterone can cause one or more of the following symptoms in women:
+Low testosterone can cause one or more of the following symptoms in females: